stable-packages/store/README.md

 }
 ```

-This is because when your library is used by other libraries,
+When your library is used by other libraries,
 they may use different versions.
 For example: